nosainwe/computer-vision-projects/cctv-anomaly-detection/README.md

 - train on more normal clips
 - sample clips from different parts of each video
 - test across more anomaly categories
-- compare normal and anomaly error distributions more carefully
+- Compare normal and anomaly error distributions more carefully
 - add sliding-window inference for longer videos
 - try stronger spatiotemporal backbones
 - add evaluation against labelled anomaly intervals if available